acrcloud/acrcloud_scan_files_python/README.md

  ```

 ### Add more params

 "-s" ---- scan step. （The scan interval.）

-"-l" ---- use how many seconds to recongize.  (recongizing length, for example: -s 20 -l 10, Get 20 seconds of data each time and use the first 10 seconds of data to recognize)
+"-l" ---- recongizing length.  (use how many seconds to recongize. for example: -s 20 -l 10, it will get 20 seconds of audio each time and use the first 10 seconds of audio to recognize)

 "-r" ---- scan range. （The scan range. for example: -r 5-20, it will recognize the 5th to 20th second content）